staticdev/linux-workstation-playbook/README.md

 Finally, there are a few other preferences and settings added on for various apps and services.

+## Contributing

+Contributions are very welcome.
+To learn more, see the [Contributor Guide].

 ## License

 Distributed under the terms of the [MIT] license,